 Factory tour at Anthony Thomas Chocolates: The tour lasts about an hour, where you’ll experience candy making from start to finish from the glass-enclosed suspended “Cat-Walk”.
 You’ll see 9 lines producing 30,000 pounds of chocolates per shift.
 Children under 2 are free, ages 3 to 18 are $1 per person, and ages 19 and over are $2 per person.
 Admission fee may be used towards a candy purchase when the tour ends in the 2,500 square-foot retail shoppe.
 No appointments needed for tour hours; September-May, Tues & Thurs, 9am to 3pm.
 June-August, Tues, Weds & Thurs, 9am to 3pm

-Columbus Zoo and Aquarium has plenty of indoor areas to explore when the sun is too hot or its raining .
-Don’t forget if you take the COTA Zoo Bus, you’ll enjoy a huge discount on admission for the Zoo.
+Columbus Zoo and Aquarium has plenty of indoor areas to explore when the sun is too hot or its raining.
+Don’t forget if you take the COTA Zoo Bus, you’ll enjoy a huge discount on admission for the Zoo, and there are other discounts available as well

-Zoombezi Bay – Don’t forget if you take the COTA Zoo Bus, you’ll get $10 off admission to Zoombezi Bay
+Zoombezi Bay is a little pricey for families, but if you take the COTA Zoo Bus, you’ll get $10 off admission to Zoombezi Bay

 Billy Ireland Cartoon Library & Museum at Ohio State has exhibits and programming that comic book and cartoon fans will love